Big Butterfly Count

 Watch this video to see how to use the app.

-Note: For consistency we want you to record the largest number of each species that you see within the 15 minutes.
+Note: For consistency we record the largest number of each species that you see within the 15 minutes.
 So if you see one copper butterfly, you will add that species to your count.
 If you see THREE of that species at any one point, you will use the + to add two more to your count, so the count is three.
-If you see one yellow admiral and it flies away, but later you see another, single yellow admiral during the 15 minutes, your count will be just ONE yellow admiral.
+If you see one yellow admiral and it flies away, but later you see another single yellow admiral during the 15 minutes, your count will be just ONE yellow admiral.

 Sign up for our free e-news